-We were quite excited to be visiting the Eden Project, well… Vic more so than me, as she definitely has the green thumb in our household.
-But I had read and heard quite a bit from years ago and it seemed to be a fantastically futuristic project.
+We were quite excited to be visiting the Eden Project.
+Vic more so than me, as she definitely has the green thumb in our household.
+However, I had read and heard quite a bit about it and it seemed to be a fantastically futuristic project.

-So I was expecting to see great big, towering domes on the hillside, like a beacon beckoning you onward.
-Perhaps not surprisingly, in retrospect, it is hidden in a valley (pay attention or you’ll drive right by) having been an old abandoned quarry.
+I was expecting to see great big, towering domes on the hillside, like a beacon beckoning you onward.
+It is, in fact, an old abandoned quarry hidden in a valley.
+Pay attention or you’ll drive right by…

-The Tropical and Mediterranean domes (enormously tall at 50 metres and ingeniously constructed of ‘soft shell’ airfilled ‘sacks’) make it possible to recreate these climates in the north of Europe.
-Add the gardens outside with plants and vegetables and it is a great big nursery for plantlife…
+The Tropical and Mediterranean domes are enormously tall at 50 metres high.
+Each dome is constructed of ‘soft shell’ (air-filled sacks) which insulates the interior.
+This makes it possible to recreate tropical climates in northern Europe.
+The plant and vegetable gardens outside make it a great big nursery for plantlife…

-Cleverly set up to educate, especially towards young children, there is a theater and exhibits explaining our impact on the planet and how we need to be more aware of the intricate balance in these ecosystems.
+Cleverly set up towards educating the youth, there is a theatre and exhibits explaining our impact on the planet.
+We really need to be more aware of the intricate balance in these ecosystems.

-There is a huge diversity in the Mediterranean dome, from Africa to southern Europe, from grape vines to twenty varieties of chilli peppers… And in the gardens outside a thoughtful exhibit motioning us to be more aware of our consumption in a ‘throw-away’ soceity.
+There is a huge diversity in the Mediterranean dome from Africa to southern Europe.
+Grapevines and twenty varieties of chilli peppers… There is a thoughtful exhibit outside motioning us to be more aware of our consumption in a ‘throw-away’ society.